 Odor delivers knockout as Texas beats Seattle 3-1 in 13th

-Rougned Odor hit a two-run home run in the 13th inning and the Texas Rangers got six innings of shutout relief pitching to beat the Seattle Mariners 3-1 early Saturday.
-The game lasted five hours and was tied from the fourth inning on despite plenty of scoring opportunities for the Mariners.
+A stellar performance by the Texas bullpen gave the Rangers enough time for Rougned Odor to come through with the missing big hit.
+Odor hit a two-run home run in the 13th inning and the Rangers got six innings of shutout relief pitching to beat the Seattle Mariners 3-1 early Saturday.

 Add your comments below